JackEdwardAuty/Portfolio-in-Data-Analysis-and-Data-Science/README.md

 | 3 | [Bachelors – Early Sepsis Prediction](https://github.com/JackEdwardAuty/Masters-Project-Exploring-Curriculum-Learning-to-Improve-Reinforcement-Learning) | Predicting clinical deterioration ahead of time | **Time‑series Machine Learning**, **end‑to‑end** with **ETL**, **Model Training**, **Evaluation**:<br>- Built an **end‑to‑end workflow**: **data loading and preprocessing**, windowed feature creation, **model training** (e.g. tree‑based or gradient‑boosted models), and **evaluation**. <br>- Used metrics such as **ROC AUC** and **precision–recall** to assess early‑warning performance on **highly imbalanced clinical data**.  <br>- Includes **UML and sequence diagrams** to document the architecture (DataLoader → ModelTrainer → Evaluator) and to **communicate clearly with clinical or non‑technical stakeholders**.|

 Each project lives in its own repository with detailed documentation and code; this portfolio README explains how they fit together and what they show about my skills.

 ---

-## Skills Demonstrated

-Across these projects, this portfolio shows:

-- Data **wrangling and cleaning** in Python (pandas, custom regex based parsers for Markdown, time‑series preprocessing).
-- Exploratory **data analysis**, visualisation and dashboarding (Excel / Tableau / Power BI).
-- **Machine learning** for tabular and time‑series data, including evaluation on imbalanced problems/datasets (sepsis prediction).
-- **Reinforcement learning** and curriculum design from the Masters project.
-- Communication of complex ideas via diagrams, notebooks, and written reports suitable for both technical and non‑technical audiences.

----